 Not enough credit is given to Englishman John Hawkins who, with Eldred engineering, produced many of the crucial tracks of the sixties and gave them that edge and attack that still sets them apart.

-I’ve not tried to provide extensive bios for those acts, for that I’d point you at Bruce Sergent’s incredible site (although it's not been updated for some time) or Roger Watkin's mighty book, Hostage To The Beat (sadly out of print at the time of writing).
+I’ve not tried to provide extensive bios for those acts, for that I’d point you at AudioCulture, Roger Watkin's mighty books, Hostage To The Beat and When The Rock Got Rolling, and John K Smith's Just For The Record (all three sadly out of print at the time of writing).

 Some acts though, simply defy my research, especially as I'm outside NZ.

 And I’ve not gone beyond the Zodiac singles roster, the z-1000+ series, as the Key singles are harder to track down having Festival numbers, mostly.

 This does, however, include the Viscount label singles (indicated by a Viscount next to the catalogue number), which was a sub label owned and operated by Gary Daverne, Eldred's cousin, under the wing of Zodiac and was, I understand, partailly funded by Zodiac.